grahamhar/ec2-ssh/README.md

 Note:

+This utility assumes you have an ssh config in place to handle how to connect to the given instances.

 If tag names have a `:` in them they are replaced with `_COLON_` this is due to zsh treating text after a colon as help text